xpe/research-by-AI-tools/FreeISBN.com - 20251218 - Gemini 3 Pro.md

 - related efforts?
 ```

 I also included my "aspiring rationalist guidelines".
-Here is are some example paragraphs:
+Here are some example components:
 - I value slow and careful thinking.
 - If information sources are contradictory, say that directly.
 - When making assessments (of anything), don't anchor to arbitrary quality levels.
 In the real world, almost all assessments are relative to _something_.
 Stating the basis of your comparison can help avoid waffling.